kasperwelbers/gtdnews/README.md

 # Appendix helper package

-This online appendix contains quite a lot of code, and requires several packages We have created a helper package that contains the code in documented functions, and has the required packages as dependencies.
+This online appendix contains quite a lot of code, and requires several packages We have therefore created a helper package that contains the code in documented functions, and has the required packages as dependencies.
 The easiest way to install this package (without cloning the repository) is to use the `remotes` package, that allows you to directly install it from github.

 ``` r
 library(remotes)